amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-Notice that we're using the dot-notation we used to call a function.
+Notice that we're using the dot-notation mention aboved to call a function.
-In this case, the function uses the string itself as an argument.
+In this case, the replace function uses the string itself as an argument.
-These types of functions that are attached to objects are called methods.
+These types of functions - ones that are attached to objects - are called methods.

 > ## Python Syntax: Lists
 > In Python, lists start and end with square brackets `[` `]`.
 > Lists can contain any kind of data, strings, numbers, other lists, etc.
 > Each list item is separated by a comma.
 >
-> This is a list with three items.
+> This is a list that contains three items.
 > ~~~
 > ['120th anniversary',
 > 'federal_grant',